hanlaoshi/Time-Series-Forecasting-with-Deeplearning/README.md

 - TimeVAE: A Variational Auto-Encoder for Multivariate Time Series Generation. [[Paper]](https://arxiv.org/abs/2111.08095)  [[Code]](https://github.com/abudesai/timeVAE)

-          We propose a novel architecture for synthetically generating time-series data with the use of Variational Auto-Encoders (VAEs).
+          These authors propose a novel architecture for synthetically generating time-series data with the use of Variational Auto-Encoders (VAEs).
 The proposed architecture has several distinct properties: interpretability, ability to encode domain knowledge, and reduced training times.

 ## 2019